LucvandenBrand/lucvandenbrand.github.io/_posts/2018-05-27-Stacking-Sand.markdown

 ---
 layout: post
 title:  "Stacking Sand with Bill Bigsby"
-date:   2018-05-26
+date:   2018-05-27
-categories: games
+categories: games stacking-sand
 ---
-Tetris, according to its [wiki](https://en.wikipedia.org/wiki/Tetris){:target="_blank"}, is...
+Tetris, according to its [wiki](https://en.wikipedia.org/wiki/Tetris){:target="_blank"}, is
->...the first entertainment software to be exported from the Soviet Union to the US.
+>the first entertainment software to be exported from the Soviet Union to the US.

 This seemed to be a good choice, as in the west Tetris has been proven to be wildy successful.
 At least a million[^1] variants of tetris must exist by now.
 However, despite the vast number of innovations on the field of _tetrology_[^2], proper western adaptions seem to be lacking.